 E. Payments from the Home Energy Assistance Target (HEAT) Program -- Suppliers may not discontinue utility service to a low-income household for at least 30 days after receiving utility payment or verification of utility payment from the HEAT Program on behalf of the low-income household.

 F. Termination of Service Without Notice -- Any provision contained in these rules notwithstanding, a public utility may terminate residential utility service without notice when, in its judgment, a clear emergency or serious health or safety hazard exists for so long as the conditions exist, or when there is unauthorized use or diversion of residential utility service or tampering with wires, pipes, meters, or other equipment owned by the utility.
 The utility shall immediately try to notify the customer of the termination of service and the reasons therefor.

 G. Notice of Proposed Termination of Service --

-1. At least 10 calendar days before a proposed termination of residential utility service, a public utility shall give written notice of disconnection for nonpayment to the account holder.
-The 10-day time period is computed from the date the bill is postmarked.
-The notice shall be given by first class mail or delivery to the premises and shall contain a summary of the following information:
+1. At least 10 calendar days before a proposed termination of residential utility service, or at least 30 calendar days before a proposed termination if the residential utility service customer has provided to the public utility a life-supporting equipment statement, a public utility shall give written notice of disconnection for nonpayment to the account holder.
+The 10-day or 30-day time period is computed from the date the notice is postmarked or the date it is electronically sent to customers eligible for electronic delivery.
+The notice shall be given by first class mail or delivery to the premises unless the customer has voluntarily enrolled in a paperless electronic billing program in which case the notice may be sent by electronic mail.
+The notice shall contain a summary of the following information:

 a. a Statement of Customer Rights and Responsibilities under existing state law and Commission rules;